 Method 3: Wet Curing (Submersion)

 This is the best method if you are trying to cure small amounts of meat at home.
-It involves soaking the meat in a salty brine.
+It involves soaking the meat in salty brine.
 Meat already contains a lot of moisture, but the salt in the brine draws it out to create an equilibrium.

 With wet curing, it is very easy to control the amount of salt that you use.
 The brine will get throughout all of the meat without making “pockets” as can happen with injecting.